 The Instructor's Manual will provide assistance to the project management instructor in the form of answers/solutions to the questions, problems, incidents for discussion, and end-of-chapter cases.
 This guide will also reference relevant Harvard Business School type cases and readings, teaching tips, and other pedagogically helpful material.
-Wiley maintains a web site for this and other books.
-The address is www.wiley.com/college/mantel.
-The site contains an electronic version of the Instructor's Manual, an extensive set of PowerPoint slides, sample course outlines, and test questions to test student understanding.
+Wiley maintains a website for this and other books.
+The address is www.wiley.com/college/meredith.
+The site contains an electronic version of the Instructor's Manual, an extensive set of PowerPoint slides, and test questions to test student understanding.